department-of-veterans-affairs/vets-website/va-gov/pages/health-care/secure-messaging.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

 With VA Secure Messaging, you can communicate privately online with your VA health care team.
-Find out if you’re eligible to use Secure Messaging, and how to sign in to begin using this tool in the health-management portal within My HealtheVet.
+Find out if you’re eligible to use Secure Messaging, and how to sign in to begin using this tool in the health management portal within My HealtheVet.

 </div>